Creating a Corpus

 "Unknown Time"

-It is possible to change the metadata fields for each document in a Corpus.
-These functions use the same metadata value for every document:
+You can change the metadata fields for each document in a Corpus.
+These functions set the same metadata value for every document:

 julia> languages!(crps, Languages.German())